Self-supervised neural operator for solving partial differential equations: Results and discussion

-Upon the training of SNO, we employ two different types of data to evaluate the accuracy of SNO, i.e., (a) we randomly draw 1000 samples of $u$ from the BNNs used to generate the training data and refer to them as in-distribution testing data, (b) we randomly draw 1000 samples from a GP with the squared exponential kernel for $f$, and employ the Runge-Kutta method to solve Eq. \eqref{eq:reaction-diffusion} with randomly generated boundary conditions.
-In particular, we test three different correlation lengths for $f$, i.e., $l = 0.5$, 0.2, and 0.1.
-Representatives on the predictions from SNO in different test cases are illustrated in Fig. \ref{fig:1d_nonlinear}.
-It is observed the predictions from SNO are in good agreement with the reference solutions.
-Also, the relative $L_2$ errors for all the test cases are displayed in Table \ref{tab:reaction_diffusion}.
-As shown, (1) the mean relative $L_2$ error for the in-distribution testing data is less than $2\%$, (2) the computational errors for the cases in which the samples of $f$ are drawn from GPs generally increase with the decreasing $l$, and they are smaller than $6\%$ in all the test cases.
-The above results indicate the good accuracy of SNO.
+Upon the training of SNO, we employ three different types of data to evaluate its accuracy.
+Specifically, (a) we randomly draw 200 samples of $u$ from each BNN used to generate the training data and refer to them as in-distribution testing data, (b) we randomly draw 1000 samples from a GP with the squared exponential kernel for $f$ paired with randomly generated boundary conditions, and four different correlation lengths are considered here, i.e., $l = 0.5$, 0.3, 0.1 and 0.05, and (c) $f = 0$ with 1000 randomly generated boundary conditions.
+For cases (b) and (c), we employ the Runge-Kutta method to solve Eq. \eqref{eq:reaction-diffusion} to serve as the reference solutions.
+Representative predictions from SNO in different test cases are illustrated in Fig. \ref{fig:section1-combined}, where we can observe the SNO predictions are in good agreement with the reference solutions.
+Also, the mean relative $L_2$ errors for all the test cases are displayed in Table \ref{tab:reaction_diffusion}.
+As shown, (1) the mean relative $L_2$ error for the in-distribution testing data is less than $1\%$, (2) the computational errors for the remaining cases in which the samples of $f$ are either drawn from GPs or set as zeros are around $1\%$, demonstrating the good generalization of SNO in this specific case.

-We now conduct a comparison on the computational cost for different approaches for generating data for training the SNO.
-Assuming that we would like to learn the mapping from $f$ to the solution $u$ of Eq. \eqref{eq:pde_eq}, it takes about 45.44 seconds if we first draw 1000 samples for $f$ and then utilize the Runge-Kutta method in Matlab to solve Eq. \eqref{eq:pde} to obtain $u$ on the Intel 13th Gen Intel(R) Core(TM) i5-13400 CPU.
-However, it takes about 0.07 second for the PI-sampler to generate the same number of training data using the same hardware, which is about three orders faster than the widely used data generation method in this specific case.
+We now discuss the computational cost of data generation for training the SNO.
+It takes about 45.44 seconds to generate 1000 paired data, i.e., if we first draw 1000 samples for $f$ as well as the boundary conditions and then utilize the Runge-Kutta method in Matlab to solve Eq. \eqref{eq:pde} to obtain $u$ on the Intel 13th Gen Intel(R) Core(TM) i5-13400 CPU.
+However, it takes about 0.07 second for the PI-sampler to generate the same number of paired data $(\bm{\lambda}, u)$ on the same CPU, which is about three orders faster than the numerical solver.

-To further improve the accuracy of SNO for the above test cases, we can then fine tune the zero-shot predictions from SNO.
-In particular, we perform an additional 100 steps using the LBFGS method to finetune the predicted coefficients from the Transformer using the idea of PINNs.
-As shown in Table \ref{tab:reaction_diffusion_ft}, the mean relative $L_2$ errors for all the testing data in Table \ref{tab:reaction_diffusion} are now smaller than $1\%$.
-Also, we note that it takes about 1 second for the finetuning in each test case if we use a batched training on one NVIDIA RTX 4090.